SriniHProject/ecommerce-sales-insights-v0/README.md

 - 💬 **Implementing a post-purchase satisfaction survey**, offering a **5% discount** for completion, to gather insights and encourage another visit
 - 📅 **Scheduling limited-time seasonal or loyalty promotions** during low-retention periods like **February and March**

-These strategies aim to **raise annual retention by at least 15%** and **increase customer lifetime value by 20–25%**, contributing to more stable long-term growth.

 ---